 The Football Associated Challenge Cup, better known as the FA Cup, is a men's professional football club knockout tournament held in the UK.
-With almost 150 years of history, the competition is seen as one of the best in football.
+With almost 150 years of history, it is the oldest and most coveted cup competition in football.
 Million descend onto the stadiums or watch the FA Cup on TV, entertained by some of the best global talents.
 Be sure to catch every game, by following the best available fixtures list right here!